NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 *   Cart
     *   When removing a file from the cart and clicking undo, GDC looses track of permission status of the user towards this file and will ask for the user to log-in again. <!-- PGDC-2496 -->
     *   Counts displayed in the top right of the screen, next to the Cart icon, might get inconsistent if files are removed from the server. <!-- PGDC-2403 -->
+    *   Tarballs, or tar.gz files, are created in the GDC Data Portal when a user downloads multiple files through the cart.
+When combining many or large files this process will occasionally create a prematurely truncated tar.gz file.
+For large downloads the Data Transfer Tool is the recommended method and does not create tar.gz files. <!-- SV-221 -->
 *   Annotations
     *   Annotations notes do not wrap to the next line at the beginning or the end of a word, some words might be split in two lines <!-- PGDC-2474 -->
 *   Web Browsers
     *   Browsers limit the number of concurrent downloads, it is generally recommended to add files to the cart and download large number of files through the GDC Data Transfer Tool, more details can be found on [GDC Website](https://gdc.nci.nih.gov/about-gdc/gdc-faqs).
     *   Internet Explorer users are not able to use the "Only show fields with no values" when adding custom facets <!-- PGDC-2467 -->
     *   The GDC Portals are not compatible with Internet Explorer running in compatibility mode.
 Workaround is to disable compatibilty mode <!-- PGDC-2480 -->

 Release details are maintained in the [GDC Data Portal Change Log](https://github.com/NCI-GDC/portal-ui/blob/master/CHANGELOG.md).